My Development

 Data Collecting & Endings

-Igor Meme has a total of 3 endings. a Good Ending, a Middle Ending and a Bad Ending.
+Igor Meme has a total of 3 endings. a Good Ending,

 Conclusion